 Introduction

-Tissue clearing techniques enable 3D imaging of whole tissues and organs [1].
-Unlike traditional histology, these techniques reduce light scattering and absorption, enhancing depth imaging capabilities and achieving single-cell resolution in deep samples [2].
-These approaches are now widely used in neurobiology, developmental biology, immunology, and oncology.
-To achieve deep imaging of fully cleared tissues, various optical sectioning techniques for three-dimensional imaging have rapidly developed, including light sheet microscopy, two-photon microscopy, and confocal microscopy [1].
+Tissue clearing techniques enable 3D imaging of whole tissues and organs[1].
+Unlike traditional histology, these techniques reduce light scattering and absorption, enhancing depth imaging capabilities and achieving single-cell resolution in deep samples[1].
+These approaches is now widely used in neurobiology, developmental biology, immunology, and oncology.
+To achieve deep imaging of fully cleared tissues, various optical sectioning techniques for three-dimensional imaging have rapidly developed, including light sheet microscopy, two-photon microscopy, and confocal microscopy[1].

 Many immersion objectives feature correction collars that can be adjusted to compensate for RI mismatches.
-Achieving an exact match between the refractive indices of the immersion medium and the sample medium is often challenging.
-Although dipping caps with glass windows can transform air objectives into immersion lenses by enabling the front lens to be directly inserted into the sample medium, this approach helps to avoid axial deviation during imaging.
-However, immersion objectives on inverted microscopes encounter limitations [7].
+Achieving an exact match between the refractive indices of the immersion media and the sample medium is often challenging.
+Although dipping caps with glass windows can transform air objectives into immersion lenses by enabling the front lens to be directly inserted into the sample media, this approach helps to avoid axial deviation during imaging.
+However, immersion objectives on inverted microscopes encounter limitations[7].
 These objectives cannot be inserted into sample chambers and must move up and down outside the chamber, which restricts the imaging depth.

 However, inverted confocal microscopes encounter issues due to the gravitational dispersion of the RI buffer between the objective and the confocal dish, resulting in RI mismatches with air and complicating high-resolution imaging.
 Additionally, the use of long-working-distance air objectives causes severe spherical aberrations due to RI mismatches, further limiting imaging depth and resolution.